Roggired/athena/README.md

 ## Messenger v.0.1.5

 ## Version Notes
+in progress (v.0.1.6):
+- Architecture refactoring
+- WS API improvements.
+Now WS API can be used for any type of notifications
+- Fix possible global message deletion after local one

 v.0.1.5:
 - **issue#22** Feature update user
 - **issue#17** Global and local messages deletion.
 Deletion endpoints have been changed